-Only one patient out of a total of 122 demonstrated any of the predetermined outcomes, a non-cardiovascular mortality in the overnight group 4 months after the procedure.
+Only one patient out of a total of 122 demonstrated any of the predetermined outcomes, non-cardiovascular mortality in the overnight group 4 months after the procedure.
 This reflects the safety of the procedure and follow-up, with no noticeable differences between the overnight and SDD groups.
-Despite this, the reported complication rate is as low as 1.4%, and the size of our cohort may be not large enough to report such infrequent adverse events difficulties.[3].
+Despite this, the reported complication rate is as low as 1.4%, and the size of our cohort may be not large enough to report such infrequent adverse events difficulties [3].

-NoblestichTM EL has been licenced in Europe for PFO closure and cardiovascular suturing since 2018.
-This unique technology arose as an alternative to nitinol double-disc occluders to minimise the risks associated with these devices, such as arrhythmias, thrombus development, embolization, and erosion.
+NoblestichTM EL has been licensed in Europe for PFO closure and cardiovascular suturing since 2018.
+This unique technology arose as an alternative to nitinol double-disc occluders to minimize the risks associated with these devices, such as arrhythmias, thrombus development, embolization, and erosion.
 There is still little evidence detailing the efficacy and safety of the NobleStitchTM system; we report the safety of SDD for the first time by enrolling 17 patients in such conditions.
-Though this approach does not provide the same dramatic effect when embolization occurs but the need of larger venous access sheaths-with possible inherent access complications could be a concern.
-We did not observe in our cohort any difference in vascular complications in de SDD group.
+Although this approach does not provide the same dramatic effect when embolization occurs, the need for larger venous access sheaths with possible inherent access complications could be a concern.
+We did not observe in our cohort any difference in vascular complications in the SDD group.

-After PFO closure, several complications may arise, and overnight hospitalisation has been the preferred way of management, primarily to watch for peri-procedural complications [3].
+After PFO closure, several complications may arise, and overnight hospitalization has been the preferred way of management, primarily to watch for peri-procedural complications [3].
 However, larger follow-up studies make no mention of complications occurring within 24 hours of the treatment [9,10].
-This is, these trials reveal no significative potential periprocedural problems appearing at 24-48 h, which would ordinarily necessitate extensive observation and may warrant overnight hospitalisation.
+These trials reveal no significative potential periprocedural problems appearing at 24-48 hours, which would ordinarily necessitate extensive observation and may warrant overnight hospitalization.